-- 6.6 Requests to apply for Reception in the following year Requests for admission outside of the child's chronological year of entry will be considered in accordance with para.
-2.17 (Admissions Code).
+Requests to apply for Reception in the following year - Requests for admission outside of the child's chronological year of entry will be considered in accordance with para.
+2.18 (Admissions Code).
 Such requests would normally apply to children that are Summer born (between April and August) and there are significant reasons that would benefit the child's academic, social and emotional development by starting reception in the following year as opposed to Year 1.
-The Council, as the admission authority for community schools (or the governing body for the academies), must make decisions on the basis of the circumstances of each case, informing parents of their statutory right to appeal.
-The headteacher of each of the school(s) applied for will be informed of the request and their views taken into account.
+In accordance with para.
+2.19 (Admissions Code), the Council, as the admission authority for community schools (or the governing body for the academies), must make decisions on the basis of the circumstances of each case, informing parents of their statutory right to appeal.
+The headteacher of each of the school(s) applied for will be informed of the request and their views considered.
 This right to request a later admission, does not apply if the child is offered a place in another year group at the school.
-Each case will need to be supported by a professional (e.g. GP, social worker) that provides the reason for admissions outside of the chronological year group. - 6.7 Year 3 Admission In the case of Year 3 admission to Barrow Hill Junior School priority of admission is given to pupils transferring from Robinsfield Infant School.
-Junior transfer applications must be made to through the Home LA as part of Pan London coordination. - 6.8 Method of Application - Parents/carers must apply on the Common Application Form of the local authority where they live.
-This can be completed online www.westminster.gov.uk/admissions or on a paper can be requested from the Home LA's Admissions Team. - 6.9 Closing Date and Initial Notification Date Under the WCC coordinated admission arrangements the closing date for reception class applications will be 15 January 2023.
-Notification letters will be sent out on 17 April 2023. - 7.0 Late applications Applications received after the set closing date will be accepted but will not normally be considered for a place at the school until after the initial offer date. - 7.1 Waiting List Unsuccessful applicants (including any applications received after the closing date) will be included on the school's waiting list ranked in order of priority under the published oversubscription criteria, without regard to the date that the application was received.
-Please note a child's position on the waiting list can go down as well as up.
-For example, if a new application is received or if a child on the list moves nearer to the school, the waiting list may need to be revised.
-The offer of a place does not depend on the length of time your child's name has been on the waiting list and there can be no guarantee that a place will be offered.
+Were relevant, documentation from a professional (e.g. GP, social worker) that provides information for admission outside of the chronological year group can be provided.

+Year 3 Admission - In the case of Year 3 admission to Barrow Hill Junior School priority of admission is given to pupils transferring from Robinsfield Infant School.
+Junior transfer applications must be made to through the Home LA as part of Pan London coordination.